kaskada-ai/kaskada-ai.github.io/_posts/2023-08-25-introducing-the-new-kaskada.md

 ## Join the Community

 We believe in the transformative power of real-time AI and the possibilities it holds.
 We believe that real-time data will allow AI to go beyond question-answering to provide proactive, intelligent applications.
-We want to hear what excites you about real-time AI - Join our Slack community and share your use cases, insights and experiences with the New Kaskada.
+We want to hear what excites you about real-time and generative AI - [Join our Slack community](https://kaskada.io/community/) and share your use cases, insights and experiences with the New Kaskada.

 *"Real-Time AI without the fuss."* Embrace the future with Kaskada.